 What is the course about?

-Use Apple's fabulously simple but powerful Garageband software to help you realise your musical ideas.
+Use Apple's fabulously simple but powerful Garageband software (included with all Macs) to help you realise your musical ideas.
 Record using a microphone and/or instruments and using a musical MIDI keyboard to play in (notate) musical ideas.
 Edit your tracks with easy-to-use tools in order to create a polished final product.